andrevidela/CPU-Activity-Touchbar/README.md

 ## Better Touch Tool installation

-In order for this to work in better touch tool you will have to add a new button in your touchbar.
+In order for this to work you will need BetterTouchTool and you will have to add a new button in your touchbar.

 1. First create a new TouchBar trigger
 2. Select `TouchBar Widget` and then `Shell script/Task widget`